 When one brave soul says something, others join in.
 Visualize a millpond, a completely smooth, serene body of water with nary a ripple.
 That is the silence.
 Once the comment is made, it’s as if the person threw a pebble right in the middle of the millpond, and concentric rings start in the middle of the pond and radiate outwards.
 That represents the impact of the initiating comment on the balance of the participants, who then engage in the interaction.
 And, once the interaction starts popping, the facilitator’s role shifts, and she can ask a different question, redirect the conversation to cover all of the key points intended, play Devil’s advocate to an off-topic comment, or simply let the group process unfold.

-In his 2018 update, author Christopher Pappas distilled adult learning into “7 Top Facts About Adult Learning Theory.”
+Author Christopher Pappas distilled adult learning into “7 Top Facts About Adult Learning Theory.”
 The two that are key here are:

 - “Past experiences play a pivotal role in adult learning;” and,